czgaotian/learning-languages/behaviorQuestion/BQII.md

 - The company was decide to dissolve the department.
 So, I was forced to leave last company.

-- While it was difficult situation, I used this time to upgrade my skill, and prepare for my next opportunity in global environment.
+- While it was difficult situation, I used this time to upgrade my skill, and prepare for my next opportunity in global job market.

 ## Why gap